 The realities behind the purposes of giving smartphones to children are revealed in the qualitative data.
 As for giving children smartphones for learning purposes, Parent 11 said, “In my opinion, smartphones help kids learn foreign languages, general knowledge, rhymes and so on.”
 Similarly, Parent 09 expressed that using smartphones, his child tried to “learn the English language”.
 As for keeping the children calm, Parents 24 said, “Devices only help to keep the children calm.”
 Parent 04 claimed that she “cannot feed [her child] without a smartphone.”

-4.2 Parents’ perceptions about the effect of their children’s smartphone use
+4.2 Parents’ perceptions about the effects of their children’s smartphone use

 4.2.1 Adverse effects of children’s smartphone use